-Scaffolding in the early years hasn’t got anything to do with construction.
-It’s actually a very simple teaching strategy that could make all the difference to your children’s development.
+Scaffolding in the Early Years is a teaching strategy that could make all the difference to your children’s development, and it's actually very simple.

-It’s all about offering a supportive role, as opposed to the traditional spoon-feeding teacher role.
+It’s all about offering a supportive role, as opposed to a more spoon-fed role.
 And with it, you can really help your children achieve and succeed!

 What is scaffolding and why is it useful?

-Scaffolding is a term often associated with older children, so it may or may not have crossed your radar.
-That being said, your natural interactions with your preschoolers are scaffolding their learning all the time.
+Scaffolding is a term often associated with older children, so it may or may not have crossed your radar yet.
+That being said, your natural interactions with the children at your setting are scaffolding their learning all the time.

-In brief, it’s about you supporting children’s development and learning during their early years by offering the right help, at the right time, in the right way.
-Sound easy enough?
+To sum it up, it’s about supporting children’s development and learning during their early years by offering the right help, at the right time, in the right way.

 There is always a difference between what a child can do independently and what they can then do with some support (known as Vygotsky’s ‘zone of proximal development’).
 This is where scaffolding comes in, as it allows children to solve a problem or carry out a task that is beyond their current abilities.